42hrs/42hrs.github.io/content/blogging/pelican-github-pages-part-1.md

 1. `git checkout source`
 2. Create a new markdown file in `content/` with metadata and content
 3. `make devserver` to preview locally
-4. `git commit -am "Finished another article"`
+4. `git add -A && git commit -m "Finished another article"`
 5. `make publish github`